Extremal properties of flood-filling games: Graphs with high edge density

 We will describe how to play a sequence of moves in $H_0$ which results in a rainbow colouring of this subgraph; if this does not decrease the length of the underlying path too much (when monochromatic components are contracted) we then invoke the inductive hypothesis, and otherwise we can complete the proof directly.
 Specifically, we describe how to obtain a sequence of graphs $(H_j)_{j=1}^s$ (for some $s \geq 1$), with corresponding colourings $(\omega_j)_{j=1}^s$, with three key properties.
+Note that $H_0$ itself is not included in this sequence; it does not have the second property listed below.

 We denote by $U_1^{(0)},\ldots,U_{\ell_0}^{(0)}$ the vertex classes of $H_0$, where $\ell_0 = t_i + t_{i+1}$, and let $f_0: \{1,\ldots,\ell_0\} \rightarrow C$ be the function such that, for every $1 \leq z \leq \ell_0$, $\omega_0(u) = f_0(z)$ for each $u \in U_z^{(0)}$.
 For each $j$, the coloured graph $(H_j,\omega_j)$ then has the following properties: \begin{enumerate} \item $H_j$ is a blow-up of a path $P_{\ell_j}$, where $\ell_j \geq \ell_0 - (j+1)(c-1) - 1$, and $\omega_j$ is a proper path colouring of $H_j$, \item There exists $x_j \in \{1,\ldots,\ell_j\}$ such that, if the vertex classes of $H_j$ are $U_1^{(j)},\ldots,U_{\ell_j}^{(j)}$, then $|U_{x_j}^{(j)}| = 1$ and $\omega_j$ is a $C$-rainbow colouring of both $H_j[U_1^{(j)} \cup \cdots \cup U_{x_j}^{(j)}]$ and $H_j[U_{x_j}^{(j)} \cup \cdots \cup U_{\ell_j}^{(j)}]$ (as illustrated in Figure \ref{H_j-structure}), and \item If the colouring $\omega_j'$ of $V(H_0)$ is defined by